 Gusto, on the other hand, designed an interface that is intuitive, easy to learn, and doesn’t require a lot of accounting familiarity.
 I think it’s creators recognized the fact that most solopreneurs and small businesses don’t have a full-time accountant or bookkeeper running the payroll.
 So they designed an application that nearly anyone could understand or use.

-If you follow Gusto’s payroll prompts to setup your payroll account, you should be good-to-go.
-However, you can also check out my Gusto Setup Tutorial below for help with more advanced options and for help customizing to fit your specific business needs.
+You can follow Gusto’s payroll prompts to setup your payroll account.
+Or, you can also check out my Gusto Setup Tutorial below for help with more advanced options and for help customizing to fit your specific business needs.
 Or, if you’re looking for full guidance, I offer Payroll Training & Support to give you the full confidence you need as you being processing payroll–I’d love to help you!

-Also, if you run a regular payroll for salaried workers (or if your workers get paid by the hour but their hours don’t fluctuate), you can set Gusto payroll to run automatically.
-Make sure you check out my Tutorial on How to Run Payroll in Gusto below for more details in running payroll & for help on how to set it up to run automatically.
+Also, if you run a regular payroll for salaried workers (or if your workers get paid by the hour but their hours don’t fluctuate), you can set Gusto payroll to run automatically (see the tutorial below).

 One last way that Gusto makes life easier for you?
 It will collect W-4 and I-9 forms from your employees so you don’t have to.
 At this point, Gusto is the only payroll service I’m aware of that actually does this (all of the other services make the employer collect these documents).